Argentine soccer great Diego Maradona dies at 60

 BUENOS AIRES, Argentina (AP) — Diego Maradona, the Argentine soccer great who scored the “Hand of God” goal in 1986 and led his country to that year’s World Cup title before later struggling with cocaine use and obesity, has died.
 He was 60.

-A person close to Maradona said he died Wednesday of a heart attack.
-The person spoke to The Associated Press on the condition of anonymity because he was not authorized to speak publicly.

-Maradona died two weeks after being released from a Buenos Aires hospital following brain surgery.
+Maradona’s spokesman, Sebastián Sanchi, said he died Wednesday of a heart attack, two weeks after being released from a hospital in Buenos Aires following brain surgery.

 The office of Argentina’s president said it will decree three days of national mourning, and the Argentine soccer association expressed its sorrow on Twitter.

-One of the most famous moments in the history of the sport, the “Hand of God” goal, came when Maradona punched the ball into England’s net during the 1986 World Cup quarterfinals.
-He also captivated fans around the world over a two-decade career with a bewitching style of play that was all his own.
+One of the most famous moments in the history of the sport, the “Hand of God” goal, came when the diminutive Maradona punched the ball into England’s net during the 1986 World Cup quarterfinals.

+Ahead of his 60th birthday in October, Maradona told France Football magazine that it was his dream to “score another goal against the English, this time with the right hand.”

+Maradona also captivated fans around the world over a two-decade career with a bewitching style of play that was all his own.

 Although his reputation was tarnished by his addictions and an ill-fated spell in charge of the national team, he remained idolized in soccer-mad Argentina as the “Pibe de Oro” or “Golden Boy.”